JamborJan/joomlaencryptedcontact/README.md

 This Joomla module makes use of keybas.io Java Script implementation kbpgp.
 For details check out https://keybase.io/kbpgp

+# Download

+You can download the latest version here: https://jambor.pro/joomlaencryptedcontact.zip

 # Status
 This is my first Joomla module ever.
 This is the first version of the module.
 You can see it live working at my personal page https://jambor.pro/en/contact.